MicrosoftDocs/minecraft-creator/creator/Documents/FogInResourcePacks.md

 ### volumetric

 This object contains the values for volumetric fog.
 This fog will be displayed as a calculation from light passing through blocks.
-Currently this is only used for PBR (Ray Tracing) and is planned to be added to non-PBR later.
+Currently this is only used for Ray Tracing.

 ### density